markphilpot/sync_expanders/README.md

 # sync_expanders
-Sync snippets between TypeIt4Me and TextExpander
+Sync snippets between TypeIt4Me and TextExpander and to Autokey.